 A: The Antiterrorism and Effective Death Penalty Act (AEDPA), signed into law on April 24, 1996, made sundry changes to habeas corpus practice under §2255.
 This was a dramatic change in habeas corpus in America.
 Most importantly, the AEDPA imposes a one-year statute of limitations on the filing of section 2255 motions.
 The AEDPA also limits the availability of appeal in §2255 proceedings, and makes it very difficult for a federal prisoner to file a second or successive section 2255 motion.

-Please click here [L] to learn more about how the AEDPA impacts section 2255 movants.
+Learn more about how the AEDPA impacts section 2255 movants.